Django’s UK Itinerary 1948 – Aged 38

 Pete Chilver & Dave Goldberg also met Django and Stephane on a jam on an earlier trip.

 22nd March: BBC TV Studios.

 The Quintet appeared in the BBC TV program “Stars In Your Eyes”.

 The Quintet appeared in the BBC TV program “Stars In Your Eyes“.
 Other guests included Vera Lynn.

 29th March: Empire Theatre, Wood Green

-Len was editor of the guitar periodical Modern Guitar and later Fretted Harmony magazine.
+Len was editor of the Guitar periodical Modern Guitar and later Fretted Harmony magazine.
 However, as was the tendency in those days, whilst the performers were receiving their tumultuous applause at the end of a fantastic display of virtuosity, audience members would start to leave the Theatre in order to ensure they caught the bus home!
 Transport was very different in those Days.
-Django, who was used to a level of adulation normally afforded a Prince, noticed that certain audience members were leaving the theatre before he had left the stage, becoming incensed!
+Django, who was used to a level of adulation normally afforded a Prince, noticed that certain Audience members were leaving the theatre before he had left the stage, becoming incensed!
 How dare they!
 He was not amused and took this ‘insult’ very personally indeed.
-Our 2 intrepid reporters, having noticed this from their seats eagerly but nervously made their way to the master’s dressing room, aware to some extent of Django’s displeasure.
-Len as magazine editor went on ahead.
+Our 2 intrepid Reporters, having noticed this from their seats eagerly but nervously made their way to the Master’s dressing room, aware to some extent of Django’s displeasure.
+Len as Magazine Editor went on ahead.
 Django was in no mood to be interviewed, full stop.
-The tantalizing piece here though is that Louis Gallo could closely see his hero through the open dressing room door, almost within touching distance, but would never meet him!
-A memory of tantalizing proportions!
+The tantalising piece here though is that Louis Gallo could closely see his Hero through the open dressing room door, almost within touching distance, but would never meet him!
+A memory of lifetime regret proportions!

 5th April: Empire Theatre, Chiswick